This post is part of the technical series introducing Azara.

 Authentication

-The plugin BasePlugin class implements a few different options for authentication, and provides sane default behaviour to make this as painless as possible to implement for 3rd party services.
+The plugin BasePlugin class implements a few different options for authentication, and provides sane default behavior to make this as painless as possible to implement for 3rd party services.

 The following options are supported: